istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

 > There may be some delays due to caching and other propagation overhead.

-### Step 2. allowing access "details" and "reviews" services
+### Step 2. allowing access to "details" and "reviews" services

 We will create a policy to allow "productpage" service to read "details" and "reviews" services.
 Note that in the [setup step](#before-you-begin), we created a service account "bookinfo-productpage" for "productpage" service.
 This